-Lifestyle photography may be one of my favorite things.
+Lifestyle photography is one of my favorite things.
 It is 100% my favorite style of photography.
 Over the last years since I purchased my camera, I have focused more and more on capturing life to share on my Instagram and my Blog.
-To me there is just something so beautiful about capturing life in action and un-posed.
+There is just something so beautiful about capturing life in action and un-posed.
 Today I am sharing with you five tips to help you in your Lifestyle Photography game because you do not have to be a professional to take photos of the ones you love and the memories you make!

 BRING THE CAMERA